The good, the bad and the ugly sides of data augmentation: An implicit spectral regularization perspective: Proofs of Classification Results

 \begin{reptheorem}{bias_cls}[\textbf{POE of biased estimators}] Consider the 1-sparse model $\T^*=\mathbf{e}_t$. and let $\HT$ be the estimator that solves the aERM in (\ref{DAobj}) with biased augmentation (i.e., $\mu(\x)\neq \x$).
 Assume that Assumption \ref{bias_assump} holds, and the assumptions of Theorem \ref{thm2} are satisfied for data matrix $\mu(\X)$.
 If the mean augmentation $\mu(\x)$ modifies the $t$-th feature independently of other features and the sign of the $t$-th feature is preserved under the mean augmentation transformation, i.e., $\sgn\left(\mu(\x)_t\right)=\sgn\left(\x_t\right),$ $\forall \x$, then, the POE($\HT$) is upper bounded by

 where $\mathrm{POE}^o(\HT)$ is any bound in Theorem \ref{thm2} with $\X$ and $\SIG$ replaced by $\mu(\X)$ and $\bar{\SIG}$, respectively. \end{reptheorem} \begin{proof} First, from Lemma \ref{poe_bound}, we know that the POE can be written as a function of the SU and CN of $\Th_{\text{aug}}$.
-Next, recall that from E. q. (\ref{est_form}), the biased estimator is given by
+Next, recall that from the analysis in Section~\ref{impli}, the biased estimator is given by

 Now, observe that this estimator is almost equivalent to the one with training covariates except that the observation vector $\y$ consists of the signs of $\x_{1,t},\x_{2,t},\dots,\x_{n,t}$ instead of $\tilde{\y}$, the signs of $\mu(\x_{1,t}),\mu(\x_{2,t}),\dots,\mu(\x_{n,t})$.
 However, $\y$ equals $\tilde{\y}$ by our assumption that the sign of the $t$-th feature is preserved under the mean augmentation transform.
 So we can bound the SU and CN of $\Th_{\text{aug}}$ by just utilizing the bounds in Theorem \ref{thm2} with $\X$ and $\SIG$ replaced by $\mu(\X)$ and $\bar{\SIG}$, respectively. \end{proof}